arminbiere/cadical/README.md

   - http://github.com/arminbiere/cadical

-which also contains a test suite (use './run-regression.sh').
+which also contains a test suite.
+Use 'make test' to run it.

 A plain stable source release will eventually be found at